angx-system/angeliax/SCHEMA.md

 ## Content Persistence

 Learning signal attachments are stored in the node's Hyperdrive.
 Textual signals replicate automatically.
-Attachments are fetched on demand — retrieved explicitly when a steward or base requests them.
+Attachments are fetched on demand by default, pending resolution of the broader replication strategy (see Open Questions).

 ---